SpakowitzLab/chromo/README.md

 'bash make_all.sh'

 During installation, all Cython code required by the Monte Carlo algorithm will be compiled.
 This may take several minutes.
 Once the package has been installed, the simulator is ready for use.
-Navigate to `chromo` from the root directory to find the run_simulation.py file for intializing the polymer object.
+Navigate to `chromo` from the root directory to find the run_simulation.py file for initializing the polymer object.
 Use the following command to run the file:

 'python run_simulation.py'